Can Masahiro Tanaka Sue Over Head Injury?

 - The first is whether or not a player will sue.

-Such accidents, especially in contact sports like football, destroyed dozens of lives and careers, such as brain injuries from bad helmets, Junior Seau and his wrongful suicide.
+Such accidents, especially in contact sports like football, destroyed dozens of lives and careers, such as brain injuries from bad helmets, Junior Seau, and his wrongful suicide.
 In the case of former Patriots star Aaron Hernandez, it destroyed his career.
 It likely also played a role in his violent behavior, including committing murder.
 It possibly also contributed to his suicide.

 Tanaka would be well within his rights to sue the Yankees or MLB for the injury.
 MLB knew or should have known that head injuries from baseball strikes are highly likely to result in death or serious injuries.
-Repeated exposure to concussions and other TBIs are likely to cause severe short, medium, and long term consequences for MLB as it did for the NFL.
+Repeated exposure to concussions and other TBIs are likely to cause severe short, medium, and long-term consequences for MLB as it did for the NFL.

-Large sports leagues can no longer avoid the reality: TBIs destroy careers and lives.
+Significant sports leagues can no longer avoid the reality: TBIs destroy careers and lives.
 Just look at MMA star Matt Hughes and his Instagram channel to see the difficulties in brain injury healing.
 It's a tough row to hoe.

-The cost of long term physical and cognitive care would be at the foot of the league.
+The cost of long-term physical and cognitive care would be at the foot of the league.
 Furthermore, Tanaka would spark a precedent that protects future players from severe head injuries.
 For more info on TBIs and similar head injury cases, contact me at firstname.lastname@example.org or keep reading our site for regular updates.